Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce RTX 3080 12 GB should in theory perform quite a bit faster than the Geforce GTX 670 overall. (explain)
+Memory BandwidthAs far as performance goes, the GeForce RTX 3080 12 GB should in theory be a lot better than the Geforce GTX 670 in general. (explain)

-Texel RateThe GeForce RTX 3080 12 GB should be quite a bit (more or less 244%) more effective at AF than the Geforce GTX 670. (explain)
+Texel RateThe GeForce RTX 3080 12 GB will be much (about 244%) faster with regards to texture filtering than the Geforce GTX 670. (explain)

-Pixel RateThe GeForce RTX 3080 12 GB is a lot (more or less 382%) more effective at FSAA than the Geforce GTX 670, and capable of handling higher resolutions more effectively. (explain)
+Pixel RateThe GeForce RTX 3080 12 GB is a lot (approximately 382%) better at FSAA than the Geforce GTX 670, and also should be capable of handling higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison